 Be careful about what information you store.
 Social networking and other apps may allow unwanted access to your personal information.

-- If you are not certain whether your device has been stolen or if you have simply misplaced it, attempt to locate the device by calling it or by using the anti-theft software's GPS locator.
+- Attempt to locate the device by calling it or by using the anti-theft software's GPS locator.
 Even if you may have only lost the device, you should remotely lock it to be safe.

 - If you have installed anti-theft software on your device, use it to lock the phone, wipe sensitive information, and/or activate the alarm.

-- Immediately report the theft or loss to your carrier.
-(See service provider contact information.)
+- Immediately report the theft or loss to your service provider.
+(See service provider contact information at www.fcc.gov/stolen-phones-contact-numbers.)
 You will be responsible for any charges incurred prior to when you report the stolen or lost device.
-If you provide your carrier with the IMEI, MEID or ESN number, your carrier may be able to disable your device and block access to the information it carries.
-Request written confirmation from your carrier that you reported the device as missing and that the device was disabled.
+If you give your service provider the IMEI or MEID or ESN number, your service provider may be able to disable your device and block access to the information it carries.
+Request written confirmation from your service provider that you reported the device as missing and that the device was disabled.

-- If the device was stolen, also immediately report the theft to the police, including the make and model, serial and IMEI, MEID or ESN number.
-Some carriers require proof that the device was stolen, and a police report would provide that documentation.
+- If the device was stolen, immediately report the theft to the police, including the make and model, serial and IMEI or MEID or ESN number.
+Some service providers require proof that the device was stolen, and a police report would provide that documentation.